 Load up the car, it’s time to explore the Columbia SC public art.
-While many museums and attractions have temporarily closed their doors to the public, you don’t have to take a break from the art and culture around town.
-We’ve crafted a few public art driving tours of Columbia SC featuring art that you can see from a parking lot or road.
+Whether it's rain or shine, we've got the art and culture around town.
+We’ve crafted a few public art tours of Columbia SC, so whether it's rain or shine, you can enjoy our local art scene.
 Learn more about each piece along the tour with the help of One Columbia’s Public Art Map.

 Sculpture Seeker